1

 「夫安樂無事,不見覆軍殺將,無過燕者。 大王知其所以然乎? 夫燕之所以不犯寇被甲兵者,以趙之為蔽其南也。 秦趙五戰,秦再勝而趙三勝。 秦趙相斃,而王以全燕制其後,此燕之所以不犯寇也。 且夫秦之攻燕也,踰雲中、九原,過代、上谷,彌地數千里,雖得燕城,秦計固不能守也。 秦之不能害燕亦明矣。 今趙之攻燕也,發號出令,不至十日而數十萬之軍軍於東垣矣。 渡嘑沱,涉易水,不至四五日而距國都矣。 故曰秦之攻燕也,戰於千里之外; 趙之攻燕也,戰於百里之內。 夫不憂百里之患而重千里之外,計無過於此者。 是故願大王與趙從親,天下為一,則燕國必無患矣。」

-"Moreover, in peace and contentment without troubles, in not seeing armies routed and generals slain, none surpass Yan.
-Does Your Majesty know the reason for this?"
-The reason Yan does not suffer from bandits and armored troops is that Zhao serves as a shield to the south.
-In five battles between Qin and Zhao, Qin won twice but Zhao won three times.
-Qin and Zhao exhaust each other, while Your Majesty, with Yan intact, controls their rear.
-This is why Yan does not suffer from bandits.
-Moreover, when Qin attacks Yan, it must cross Yunzhong and Jiuyuan, pass through Dai and Shanggu, traversing thousands of li of territory.
-Even if Qin captures Yan cities, by its own calculations it certainly cannot hold them.
-That Qin cannot harm Yan is abundantly clear.
-Now when Zhao attacks Yan, it issues orders and commands, and in less than ten days, hundreds of thousands of troops are encamped at Dongyuan.
-They cross the Zhuodu and ford the Yi River, and in no more than four or five days they threaten the capital itself.
-Therefore it is said that when Qin attacks Yan, the battle is fought a thousand li away; When Zhao attacks Yan, the battle is fought within a hundred li.
-To not worry about danger a hundred li away while prizing security a thousand li distant—no strategy surpasses this.
-Therefore I wish Your Majesty to ally closely with Zhao, unite the world as one, and then Yan will certainly be without danger."
+"No state surpasses Yan in peace, contentment, and freedom from trouble: its armies have not been routed, and its generals have not been slain.
+Does Your Majesty know the reason for this?
+Yan suffers no bandits or armored troops because Zhao shields it to the south.
+In five battles between Qin and Zhao, Qin won twice, but Zhao won three times.
+Qin and Zhao exhaust each other, while Your Majesty keeps Yan intact and controls their rear.
+This is why Yan suffers no raids.
+When Qin attacks Yan, it must cross Yunzhong and Jiuyuan, pass through Dai and Shanggu, and traverse several thousand li of territory.
+Even if Qin captured Yan cities, by the nature of the terrain it could not hold them.
+That Qin cannot harm Yan is perfectly clear.
+Now when Zhao attacks Yan, it issues orders, and in less than ten days hundreds of thousands of troops are encamped at Dongyuan.
+They cross the Zhuodu and ford the Yi River, and within four or five days at most they are threatening the capital itself.
+Thus people say that when Qin attacks Yan, the battle is fought a thousand li away; but when Zhao attacks Yan, the battle is fought within a hundred li.
+Ignoring danger a hundred li away while valuing security a thousand li away is the height of bad strategy.
+Therefore, I wish Your Majesty to ally closely with Zhao, unite the world as one, and then Yan will certainly be without danger."

 7